unniksk/shortcuts/Intellij.md

 ⇧⌘ B | Go to implementation
 ⇧ F6 | Refactor - Rename
-⌃⇧Space | Used after the new keyword, to instantiate an object of the expected type ⌘ P | Valid parameter of a method or constructor
+⌃⇧Space | Used after the new keyword, to instantiate an object of the expected type ⌘P | Valid parameter of a method or constructor
 ^ R | Run Code
 ^ D | Debug Code
 ^⇧ R | Run Code with configuration